ibm-cloud-docs/openwhisk/openwhisk_reference.md

 - guzzlehttp/guzzle       v6.3.0
 - ramsey/uuid             v3.6.1

-## Docker actions
+## Docker Actions
 {: #openwhisk_ref_docker}

-Docker actions run a user-supplied binary in a Docker container.
+Docker Actions run a user-supplied binary in a Docker container.
 The binary runs in a Docker image based on [python:2.7.12-alpine](https://hub.docker.com/r/library/python), so the binary must be compatible with this distribution.

 The Docker skeleton is a convenient way to build OpenWhisk compatible Docker images.
 You can install the skeleton with the `wsk sdk install docker` CLI command.